Oregon is well represented on the Olympic team in PyeongChang. Four call Bend home. Two are competing for other countries.

 Photos: Kent Callister's road to PyeongChang

 Barlow High School has a connection to the games through Sam Michener, track athlete turned bobsled pusher and brakeman.
 Small world.
 A rival runner from Idaho from a decade ago drives Michener's bobsled.
-Photos of Sam
+Photos of Sam With Nick Cunningham driving, Sam's sled finished 19thy.
+Watch the final run in PyeongChang.
+Watch his homecoming in Gresham after the games.

 Road to South Korea: Oregon bobsledder Sam Michener